codingwithjulio/loading-and-rendering-tile-maps/README.md

-# SDL2-Starter Linux
+# Loading and Rendering Tile Maps

-A SDL2 project template ready to be used with VSCode on Linux.
+A SDL2 example project where tiles as loaded and rendered on the screen.

+This project was developed in Linux.
+For other platforms some adjustments on the Makefile might be necessary.
+The code itself should compile in Linux, Windows, or Mac without changes.

 ## Pre-requisites